kubos/kubos/docs/mission-dev/mission-needs.rst

 ~~~

 The OBC housekeeping application should ensure the OBC itself and the critical processes are running smoothly.
-Kubos provides an `example of this application <######>`, which cleans the telemetry database, checks file system and memory usage, and does a test query to running services.
+Kubos provides an `example of this application <######>`__, which cleans the telemetry database, checks file system and memory usage, and does a test query to running services.
-See the :doc:`example application documentation <#######>` to understand more of what it does, and what you might want to do with it or another similar application.
+See the :doc:`example application documentation <#####>` to understand more of what it does, and what you might want to do with it or another similar application.

+..
+TODO: Update with links once the app is merged

 ADCS/GPS
 ~~~~~~~~

 The ADCS/GPS housekeeping app will ensure the hardware itself is behaving normally, checking critical telemetry items to ensure nothing is outside the bounds of normal operation, taking action as appropriate.

-Kubos offers housekeeping apps for it's supported ADCS and GPS systems, you can reach out to us on `Slack <https://slack.kubos.co>` or through the `website <https://www.kubos.com/kubos/>` for more information about these.
+Kubos offers housekeeping apps for it's supported ADCS and GPS systems, you can reach out to us on `Slack <https://slack.kubos.co>`__ or through the `website <https://www.kubos.com/kubos/>`__ for more information about these.

 Power
 ~~~~~